-Coban Salatasi (or Turkish Shepherd's Salad, Choban Salad) is a light, easy-to-make, and incredibly refreshing side dish made with juicy summer tomatoes, cucumbers, and green peppers.
+Coban Salatasi (also known as Turkish Shepherd's Salad or Choban Salad) is a light, refreshing, and simple side salad made with juicy summer tomatoes, cucumbers, and green peppers.

-It is very easy to make and comes together in only 10 minutes.
-All you need to do is finely chop the ingredients, drizzle on olive oil and lemon, season with salt and pepper, and then mix them all together.
+All you need to do is finely chop the ingredients, drizzle olive oil and lemon juice, season with salt and pepper, and mix everything together.

 Jump to: